liuwllm/odin-recipes/README.md

 # Recipes Website
-<p>A simple recipes website made using html and css.
-Incorporates use of links, lists, images, and other basic html and css.</p>
+<p>A simple recipes website made using HTML and CSS.
+Incorporates use of links, lists, images, and other basic HTML and CSS.</p>